Redlich–Kwong equation of state: Multiple components

-It is generally assumed that the attractive cross terms are the geometric average of the individual a terms, that is:
+It is generally assumed that the attractive cross terms represent the geometric average of the individual a terms, adjusted using an interaction parameter $k_{ij}$, that is:

+Where the interaction parameter $k_{ij}$ is an often empirically fitted parameter accounting for asymmetry in the molecular cross-interactions.
 In this case, the following equation for the attractive term is furnished:

 where Ai is the A term for the ith component of the mixture.

+These manners of creating a and b parameters for a mixture from the parameters of the pure fluids are commonly known as the van der Waals one-fluid mixing and combining rules.

 History

 The Van der Waals equation, formulated in 1873 by Johannes Diderik van der Waals, is generally regarded as the first somewhat realistic equation of state (beyond the ideal gas law):

 However, its modeling of real behavior is not sufficient for many applications, and by 1949, had fallen out of favor, with the Beattie–Bridgeman and Benedict–Webb–Rubin equations of state being used preferentially, both of which contain more parameters than the Van der Waals equation.
 The Redlich–Kwong equation was developed by Redlich and Kwong while they were both working for the Shell Development Company at Emeryville, California.
 Kwong had begun working at Shell in 1944, where he met Otto Redlich when he joined the group in 1945.
 The equation arose out of their work at Shell - they wanted an easy, algebraic way to relate the pressures, volumes, and temperatures of the gasses they were working with - mostly non-polar and slightly polar hydrocarbons (the Redlich–Kwong equation is less accurate for hydrogen-bonding gases).
 It was presented jointly in Portland, Oregon at the Symposium on Thermodynamics and Molecular Structure of Solutions in 1948, as part of the 14th Meeting of the American Chemical Society.
 The success of the Redlich–Kwong equation in modeling many real gases accurately demonstrate that a cubic, two-parameter equation of state can give adequate results, if it is properly constructed.
 After they demonstrated the viability of such equations, many others created equations of similar form to try to improve on the results of Redlich and Kwong.